pb33f/libopenapi/README.md

 ability to `GoLow` and dive from the high-level model, down to the low-level model and look-up any detail about the underlying raw data backing that model.

-This library exists because this very need existed inside [VMware](https://vmware.com), we built our own internal version of libopenapi, which isn't something that can be released as it's bespoke.
+This library exists because this very need existed inside [VMware](https://vmware.com).
+The company built an internal version of libopenapi, which isn't something that can be released as it's customized for VMware (and it's incomplete).

 libopenapi is the result of years of learning and battle testing OpenAPI in golang.
-This library represents what we would have created, if we knew then - what we know now.
+This library represents what would have been created, if we knew then - what we know now.

 > If you need to know which line, or column a key or value for something is? **libopenapi has you covered**